 A child with mental retardation can do well in school but is likely to need individualized help.

 For children up to age three, services are provided through an early intervention system.
 Staffs work with the child's family to develop what is known as an Individualized Family Services Plan, or IFSP.
 The IFSP will describe the child's unique needs.
 It also describes the services the child will receive to address those needs.
 The IFSP will emphasize the unique needs of the family, so that parents and other family members will know how to help their young child with mental retardation.

 For eligible school-aged children (including preschoolers), special education and related services are made available through the school system.
 School staffs will work with the child's parents to develop an Individualized Education Program, or IEP.
 The IEP is similar to an IFSP.
 It describes the child's unique needs and the services that have been designed to meet those needs.

 Many children with mental retardation need help with adaptive skills, which are skills needed to live, work, and play in the community.
 Teachers and parents can help a child work on these skills at both school and home.
 Some of these skills include:

 The DSM-IV classification system continues to describe those with mental retardation in terms of degrees of severity that reflect the measured level of intellectual functioning.
-Four degrees of severity are employed, with a fifth category reflecting situations in which the person's intelligence is unstable.
-The classifications are:
+Four degrees of severity are employed, with a fifth category reflecting situations in which the person's

 Moderate disability (IQ 50-60) is nearly always obvious within the first years of life.
 These people will encounter difficulty in school, at home, and in the community.
 In many cases they will need to join special, usually separate, classes in school, but they can still progress to become functioning members of society.
 As adults they may live with their parents, in a supportive group home, or even semi-independently with significant supportive services to help them, for example, manage their finances.